Motionthatstopsthescroll.

 Questions, answered.

 Each section comes as a detailed prompt + spec file.
-Copy it, paste it into Claude or your AI model of choice, and you get the full, production-ready section — physics, interactions, and all.
+Copy it, paste it into your AI coding tool of choice, and you get the full, production-ready section — physics, interactions, and all.

-On the Monthly plan you can open up to 5 different sections per billing month.
-Once unlocked, you can copy and re-copy those sections freely all month.
+On the Monthly plan you can open up to 3 new sections per billing month — and anything you unlock stays unlocked for as long as you're subscribed.
 The allowance refills on your renewal date.

 Monthly ($9) is great for the occasional build.
 Lifetime ($99) pays for itself fast if you ship regularly — unlimited unlocks, every section, and every future one we add, forever.

 You keep access until the end of your current billing period, then it simply pauses — no further charges.
-Resubscribe any time to pick up where you left off.
+Anything you've unlocked stays yours; resubscribing restores access to it, plus a fresh set of unlocks.

 Always.
 New sections ship regularly, and every plan gets them as they land — Lifetime and Studio at no extra cost.